KusionStack/kusionstack.io/kuperator_versioned_docs/version-v0.3/concepts/podopslifecycle.md

 ## Developer's Guide

 This section introduces how to develop operation controllers and cooperation controllers to interact with PodOpsLifecycle.
 - The operation controller is responsible for a set of Pod operation tasks.
-KusionStack Operating has already provided various types of operation controllers.
+KusionStack Kuperator has already provided various types of operation controllers.
 Users only need to develop a new operation controller if a new kind of Pod operation needs to be added.
 - The cooperation controller participates in PodOpsLifecycle before and after operating on a Pod, such as the Traffic controller, alert monitoring controller, and other controllers responsible for maintaining the Pod and application status.
 Users should develop a new cooperation controller only when there is a new type of service or status around the Pod that needs to be maintained, such as integrating with a new traffic provider.

 ### Operation Controller

 The operation controller is responsible for Pod operations.
 The tasks that an operation controller needs to perform during PodOpsLifecycle include triggering a PodOpsLifecycle, checking whether the Pod has entered the Operating phase, performing Pod operations, and marking Pod operations as finished.
-These actions interacting with PodOpsLifecycle are provided in the package `kusionstack.io/operating/pkg/controllers/utils/podopslifecycle/utils.go`.
+These actions interacting with PodOpsLifecycle are provided in the package `kusionstack.io/kuperator/pkg/controllers/utils/podopslifecycle/utils.go`.

 A simple operation controller reconcile method would look like this: